nmenant/Ansible-Terraform-Cloud-Templates/terraform-ansible-aws/F5_Standalone_1Nic/README.md

 * make sure that your AWS credentials are set on your system using Terraform / Ansible (.aws/credentials for example on mac)
 * update terraform/variables.tf to deploy the infrastructure components acordingly
+* update terraform/templates/ansible_inventory.tpl file so that you specify the right ansible_python_interpreter for your local environment
 * do *terraform init* / *terraform get* / *terraform plan* / *terraform apply* to deploy your infrastructure
 * *terraform output* will give you the relevant public IPs related to your infrastructure.